 Our first stop was Tourist Information.
 The lovely Nicky couldn’t have been more helpful.
 Unfortunately the campground (Palm Beach) we had chosen didn’t do tent sites, despite their online advertisements and the only option for our tent was the Rockingham Holiday Village, about 4km from the centre in the direction we’d just come.
 Nicky let us park the bikes in a secure area while we went for a bit of a shop for dinner and rang to confirm there was space for us out at the Village.
 That all sorted and we headed back out to camp.

 We set up camp for the first time.
-Everything we have with us scrunches up or packs away to the smallest possible volume and we weren’t totally familiar where everything was.
-In no time at all we had the tent up and the tarp totally chock full of bits and pieces.
-We set up the chairs…our mattresses converted to comfy recliners and sat back and revelled in the fact that we’d both made it…..64kms at an average of just under15kmph.
+Everything we had with us was scrunched up or packed away to the smallest possible volume, and we weren’t totally familiar with where everything was.
+In no time at all, we had the tent up, and the tarp was totally chock-full of bits and pieces.
+We set up the chairs…our mattresses converted to comfy recliners and sat back and reveled in the fact that we’d both made it…..64kms at an average of just under 15kmph.
 We’d cycled an extra 17km than we thought we were up to according to the GPS (which we hadn’t followed) courtesy of the winding bike paths and a couple of wrong turns.
-We were a little sore but both still walking and that had to be a bonus.
-Now we just had to back it up the next day.
+We were a little sore, but both were still walking, and that had to be a bonus.
+Now, we just had to back it up the next day.

 It took us a full two hours to make a couple of cups of tea, a saucepan of burnt oatmeal and then clean and pack up…I’m sure (at least I HOPE) we’ll get better at the whole process.
-Back on the road the bums were feeling a little tender but the legs felt just fine.
-It was just over 40km according to the GPS best estimates but that wasn’t via the bike paths we were advised to take.
-At least the sun was shining once again and the wind was light.
+Back on the road, the bums were feeling a little tender, but the legs felt just fine.
+It was just over 40km according to the GPS’s best estimates, but that wasn’t via the bike paths we were advised to take.
+At least the sun was shining once again, and the wind was light.

 It was a beautiful ride down the coastal path as it wound in and amongst the dunes.
-It continued for over 15kms before we had to get onto a main road and mix it with the traffic.
-Thankfully it was light and the shoulder quite wide.
+It continued for over 15 km before we had to get onto a main road and mix it with the traffic.
+Thankfully, it was light, and the shoulder was quite wide.
 It was, in fact, a marked bike lane almost all the way.
 Not long after this we spotted a Red Rooster sign and immediately decided that we both absolutely, positively had to have something to replace the failed breakfast.
 Hunger and craving beat good nutritional sense once again!

 Mandurah is a place that has clearly been a friend to the developers.
 “Venetian Canals” and the Marina were a testament to what a LOT of money can do to a sleepy seaside village.
-Definitely some million dollar plus yachts in the harbour and the real estate looked to be in 7 figures as well.
-We popped into the trendy looking Oyster Bar.
+Definitely some million-dollar-plus yachts in the harbor, and the real estate looked to be in 7 figures as well.
+We popped into the trendy-looking Oyster Bar.
 The oysters were tempting and obviously a local specialty.
-The Hall of Fame on the back wall was testament to their popularity… One guy had eaten 10 DOZEN of them in less than 10 minutes!!!
-However, after our Big Rooster for morning tea, we were still pretty full and just wanted an icy cold beer.
+The Hall of Fame on the back wall was a testament to their popularity… One guy had eaten 10 DOZEN of them in less than 10 minutes!!!
+However, we were still pretty full after our Big Rooster for morning tea and just wanted an icy cold beer.
 They were serving pints of Heineken for $8 and that was enough to convince us to park our butts and enjoy the view.

 Still feeling remarkably well, we decided to try for Binningup on the third day.
-83 kms or so would be a brand new record for us but we were hoping that we were up to it.
-That would give us a short 30km the next day into Bunbury in time to watch the footy finals and then have a rest day on Sunday to watch the big Carlton v Richmond match.
+83 kms or so would be a brand-new record for us but we were hoping that we were up to it.
+That would give us a short 30km the next day into Bunbury in time to watch the footy finals and then have a rest day on Sunday to watch the big Carlton vs. Richmond match.
 This is Tim’s team v my team so the fall out could be interesting.
-The route basically took us down the main highway but there was meant to be a bike path or lane most of the way.
-We were plotting our routes using Google Maps and the “on bicycle” option.
+The route basically took us down the main highway, but most of the way, there was meant to be a bike path or lane.
+We plotted our routes using Google Maps and the “on bicycle” option.
 This tended to guide you towards quieter roads and dedicated bike lanes where possible.
-Unfortunately most of the last half of the ride was on highway 1 but that couldn’t be helped and we prayed for a wide shoulder.
+Unfortunately, most of the last half of the ride was on Highway 1, but that couldn’t be helped, and we prayed for a wide shoulder.

 We opted for a “Quick” and early departure, content to find breakfast along the way rather than get out all the cook gear.
 After a wrong turn we made our way out of town on a bike path, on the lookout for the first cafe to fuel up for the day.

-Breakfast constituted a meat pie and coffee each at the local Bakers Delight.
-It had worked on day 1 so who were we to buck the system.
+Breakfast consisted of a meat pie and coffee each at the local Bakers Delight.
+It had worked on day 1, so who were we to buck the system?

-The first part of the ride was either a dedicated bike path or a nice wide shoulder and the traffic wasn’t too heavy.
+The first part of the ride was either a dedicated bike path or a nice wide shoulder, and the traffic wasn’t too heavy.
 We stopped at the parking bays every 10 or so kms after the first 30.
-The butts were a bit sore from the cumulative ride and our hands were feeling the strain, going completely numb at times from the pressure.
-There were a few nice long hills that had us reaching for the lower gears.
-This was the first time we’d really hit the rises and the bikes (and our legs) performed remarkably well but it definitely was an effort on our parts.
+The butts were a bit sore from the cumulative ride, and our hands were feeling the strain, going completely numb at times from the pressure.
+A few nice long hills had us reaching for the lower gears.
+This was the first time we’d really hit the rises, and the bikes (and our legs) performed remarkably well, but it definitely was an effort on our parts.

-It was pretty sunny and we were conscious of getting enough water down.
-We’d only filled the bidons on the bikes (3 each) and that started to be a bit of a problem as service stations were few and far between.
-We came to the junction where we entered onto highway 1.
-Already tired we realized we were now going to be mixing it with the Big Boys.
-The semi trailers were ripping it along, as were the 4 x 4’s and caravans.
-It was Friday afternoon and everyone was getting away for the weekend.
+It was pretty sunny, and we were conscious of getting enough water down.
+We’d only filled the bidons on the bikes (3 each), and that started to be a bit of a problem as service stations were few and far between.
+We came to the junction where we entered onto Highway 1.
+Already tired we realized we would be mixing it with the Big Boys.
+The semi-trailers were ripping it along, as were the 4 x 4’s and caravans.
+It was Friday afternoon, and everyone was getting away for the weekend.

-We finally came upon a service station about the 68km mark of our journey.
-Both the nerves and the bodies were a bit frayed so we pulled in for a well earned break.
-The turbulence when you’re passed by a big rig going at 110kmph and towing 3 trailers full of timber was a bit freaky and we were really glad we had a heap of weight on the bikes.
+We finally found a service station at about the 68km mark of our journey.
+Both the nerves and the bodies were a bit frayed, so we pulled in for a well-earned break.
+The turbulence when you’re passed by a big rig going at 110kmph and towing 3 trailers full of timber was a bit freaky, and we were really glad we had a heap of weight on the bikes.
 A road bike would get sucked in and spat out no problems.

 We had another 13km on the scary, crazy main road before turning off onto Binningup road and onto the Binningup Beach Campsite 3km away.
 Just one enormous hill stood in our way of rest and relaxation.
-Tim managed to get all the way up but I missed my gears and ended up having to walk it up.
+Tim managed to get all the way up, but I missed my gear and had to walk it up.
 I was too knackered to care about looking like a wimp…85kms on day three of riding was a pretty good effort.
-The campsite was $28/night and was pretty nice as well as very quiet.
+The campsite was $28/night and was pretty nice and very quiet.
 It had new owners who were busily renovating the place before the next school holidays

-Unfortunately we had to go back out to the main road to get to Bunbury.
-Fortunately it was only for 5.5kms before we could turn off onto the road that ran beside the Leschenault Estuary.
-We pumped along for the first bit trying to shorten the experience as much as possible and then slowed it down once we were away from the hideous traffic.
-It had clouded up but the rural scenery along with the birdlife in the Estuary was just lovely.
-A cloak of peace and relaxation descended up on us and we soaked it all up.
-Wouldn’t be long now and we would be out of the built up areas and into the wilds.
+Unfortunately, we had to return to the main road to get to Bunbury.
+Fortunately, it was only 5.5 km before we could turn off onto the road beside the Leschenault Estuary.
+We pumped along for the first bit, trying to shorten the experience as much as possible, and then slowed it down once we were away from the hideous traffic.
+It had clouded up, but the rural scenery and the birdlife in the Estuary were just lovely.
+A cloak of peace and relaxation descended on us, and we soaked it all up.
+It wouldn’t be long now, and we would be out of the built-up areas and into the wilds.

-The suggested path on Google maps had about 23 turns for the whole journey.
-Tim had written them down and when we hit Bunbury we zig-zagged in amongst the back streets until we found the Bunbury Glades Caravan Park.
+The suggested path on Google Maps had about 23 turns for the whole journey.
+Tim had written them down, and when we hit Bunbury, we zig-zagged in amongst the back streets until we found the Bunbury Glades Caravan Park.
 What a find.
-Lovely grassed sites, BBQ areas with kettle, microwave and toaster, a pub and shops just down the road and free wifi.
+Lovely grassed sites, BBQ areas with kettle, microwave, and toaster, a pub and shops just down the road, and free wifi.
 All for $25/night (unpowered).
-I did the washing while Tim went to the pub to watch the last quarter of the match and get some supplies for dinner.
-The first 200km had been challenging but a rip roaring success in our opinion.
+I washed while Tim went to the pub to watch the last quarter of the match and get some supplies for dinner.
+The first 200km had been challenging but a rip-roaring success, in our opinion.
 We were happy for the rest day but keen to plot out the rest of our journey.

 Note: I do not receive any payment for this post (or any others on the site for that matter!).
 I do receive a small amount of money by allowing advertisements on the site and any purchases made through those links.